^

 80

-In a CBS study, p a O 2 is normal, although in reality the oxygen content in tissues is reduced, p a CO 2 can be normal or slightly reduced, the pH is lower (metabolic acidosis due to tissue hypoxia).
+When studying the acid-base balance, p a O 2 is normal, although in fact the oxygen content in the tissues is reduced, p a CO 2 may be normal or slightly reduced, and the pH is reduced (metabolic acidosis due to tissue hypoxia).

-In acute intoxication treatment should be aimed at maintaining the function of breathing.
-Oxygenotherapy with 100% oxygen is important, which must be started as early as possible.
-Its goal is to increase the oxygen content in the blood by maximizing its fraction dissolved in the plasma.
-It should be remembered that at an air pressure of 1 atm, the half-life of CO is approximately 320 minutes, with 100% oxygen inhalation it is reduced to 80 minutes, and during hyperbaric oxygenation (2-3 atm) - up to 20 minutes.
-The HbCO level should be determined every 2-4 hours and continue treatment with oxygen until HbCO drops to 10%.
+In acute intoxication, treatment should be aimed at maintaining respiratory function.
+Oxygen therapy with 100% oxygen is of great importance and should be started as early as possible.
+Its goal is to increase the oxygen content in the blood by maximizing its fraction dissolved in plasma.
+It should be remembered that at an air pressure of 1 atm, the half-life of CO is approximately 320 min, with inhalation of 100% oxygen it decreases to 80 min, and with hyperbaric oxygenation (2-3 atm) - to 20 min.
+The HbCO level should be determined every 2-4 hours and oxygen treatment should be continued until HbCO decreases to 10%.